Blaisorblade/pdbp.github.io/index.md

      - `implicit object`'s that `extend trait Program`
        - both simple `implicit object`'s and complex ones obtained by *naturally transforming* simpler ones,
      - *program implementations* that, indirectly, depend on those `implicit object`'s
-       - recall that programs are defined in `class`es that are declared to implicitly have programming capabilities,
+       - recall that programs are defined as members of `class`es that are declared to implicitly have programming capabilities,
        - `object`'s extending those `class`es directly depend on those `implicit object`'s and program implementations are available as members of those `object`'s,
      - `implicit object`'s that `extend trait ProgramMeaning`, that, by naturally transforming those program implementations, define the semantics of programs
        - both simple `implicit object`'s and complex ones obtained by naturally transforming simpler ones.